 Design of Future Everyday Things

 - IPD Lab.
-(Interactive Product Design Laboratory) is a research lab affiliated to ID, CDE & School of Design and Human Engineering at UNIST.
+(Interactive Product Design Laboratory) is a research lab affiliated to the Department of Design at UNIST.
 Our lab's primary activity is to design and realize future interactive products by iterative prototyping and applying research through design methodology.
 We investigate smart materials and novel structures to realize creative products.

 Primary Lab Activities